DaveRainbowin/anxious_nervous_spinning_man_the_third/README.md

 # anxious_nervous_spinning_man_the_third
 my friend told me to and it sounded fun lol, he made the other two a year ago

+## ideas
+- the longer you are4 in the game, the harder he is to control
+- nervous meter
+- obstacles